LIST: 35 Must-Visit Historical Places in the Philippines

 MacArthur Leyte Landing Memorial National Park

-Characterized by the bronze statue of General Douglas MacArthur, the Leyte landing Park or MacArthur Landing Memorial Park, was built to commemorate his return.
+Characterized by the bronze statue of General Douglas MacArthur, Leyte Landing Park, or MacArthur Landing Memorial Park, was built to commemorate his return.
 Along with General MacArthur’s statue are his Filipino companions.
 It’s located in the same exact place in Palo, Leyte.
-Apart from the landmark, the site is family-friendly, where you can have picnics and stroll around the area.
+Apart from the landmark, the site is family-friendly, where you can have picnics and stroll around.

 - Address: Palo, Leyte